mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Linux Kernel

-Begin by updating and upgrading your [Ubuntu 20.04.4](https://releases.ubuntu.com/20.04.4/) install but make sure to stay on **20.04**, no `dist-upgrade`.
+Begin by updating and upgrading your [Ubuntu 20.04.4 Desktop amd64](https://releases.ubuntu.com/20.04.4/) install but make sure to stay on **20.04**, no `dist-upgrade`.
 Run the following in a terminal.
 Run `sudo ls` before copy-and-pasting a large block of commands to prime `sudo` and avoid copying commands into the password field.
 ```Shell
 sudo apt-get update  ;  sudo apt-get upgrade
 ```